Architecture of London: Postmodern and high tech

+The Lloyd's building (1986) by Richard Rogers.

 The late 1970s is considered to be a stylistic turning point in the history of architecture.
 Formed in reaction against the austere modernism which had dominated architectural design since the end of world war II, the postmodern school — which first expressed itself in the controversial book Learning from Las Vegas (1973) by Robert Venturi — was a movement that rejected minimalism by embracing irony, playfulness, pop culture and quoting historical styles in their buildings.
 The result was an eccentric new style that could not be in starker contrast to the rigid post war consensus of the international style.
 London has some postmodern architecture, mostly from the 1990s.
 Robert Venturi's Salisbury Wing of the National Gallery (1991) is a postmodern historical pastiche, built of Portland stone and ironically imitating the neoclassical style to blend in with the older building.
 Two of the postmodern movement's most influential architects, Terry Farrell and James Stirling, were British and many of their works are in London.
 Farrell's SIS Building or MI6 Building (1996) in Vauxhall is a distinctive pyramidal design influenced by Maya and Aztec architecture.
 James Stirling's No.1 Poultry (1997) has been commended as a masterpiece of the postmodernist style; it was grade II* listed in 2016.
 Its design incorporates a pink terracotta façade with equestrian sculptures and a clock tower resembling a submarine's conning tower.
 It replaced a neo-gothic building of the 19th century.